benman1/SpeedReader/README.md

 * next chapter - n
 * previous chapter - p
 * open a different book - b
+* speed-read the clipboard - c
+* quit - q

+## Features
 Recognises sentence breaks in order to slow down for a moment.

+## Installation and running
 Compile in maven.
 Give optional command line arguments for book and initial speed.

 ## TODO
-* Make sure window is broad enough to accommodate all words.
+* Help window with all keyboard shortcuts.
 * Font-size to be configurable.
-* Skip table of content resources that are not XML/HTML.
 * Read books in formats other than epub.
+* Simplify class inter-dependencies (or just make them static)

 Pull requests appreciated.